willsowerbutts/unacpm/README.txt

 mark the space as being in use and prevent other systems from trying to use it.

+If UNA CP/M finds a partition of type 0x52, with a length of exactly 16,384 sectors (0x4000 hex), and with a starting sector which is 0x100 modulo 0x4100, it will ignore it as a "protective" partition.
+This is because some CP/M-68 systems use partitions of this type to share file systems with RomWBW.

 If UNA CP/M finds partitions of any other type it will regard them as being in use by some foreign operating system and will avoid using that space entirely.
 This ensures that CP/M does not overlay slices over another operating system's